 Tucked at the end, the album closes with the slow, sad, ballad of Shoot Down The Moon.
 This track is rather nice, and perfectly suited as the closing track.
 I wonder whether this song has ever been played with an orchestra – because I imagine it would be wonderful.
 Ending on a sad but high note, that’s it.
 Apparently this was Elton’s close brush with a James Bond theme – that glory instead going to Duran Duran.

-The first side of the album is pretty good, and the closing track Shoot The Moon is also strong too, but side two lets this album down.
-The album was not as successful in the US, where it reached #48.
+The first side of the album is pretty good, and the closing track Shoot The Moon is also strong too, but side two is weaker and generally lets this album down.

 - POP RESCUE RATING: 3 / 5.